 Application acceptance periods are announced on the MOSTF Webpage at least 30-days in advance.
-Applications generally will be accepted for a period of 30 days.
+Applications generally will be accepted for a period of 30-45 days once each year in the months of August and September when funding is available.
+Additional application periods may be set by the Board as needed.